particle-iot/device-os/README.md

 Unless stated elsewhere, file headers or otherwise, all files herein are licensed under an LGPLv3 license.
 For more information, please read the LICENSE file.

+Additionally, for Photon and P1 firmware (>= v0.7.0-rc.1) which use the Cypress WICED SDK, you agree to the terms of the [Cypress IoT Community License Agreement](https://community.cypress.com/terms-and-conditions!input.jspa?displayOnly=true).

+The guidelines of the Cypress Community License agreement allow individuals to sell and redistribute _compiled binaries_, referred to as `Software in object code format`, built with WICED as a part of their own developer applications, but _does not_ give any individuals permission to sell, redistribute, or share WICED source code without separate, explicit written permission from Cypress (which Particle has obtained).

+If you have questions about software licensing, please contact Particle [support](https://support.particle.io/).

 ### CONTRIBUTE

 Want to contribute to the Particle firmware project?
 Follow [this link](http://spark.github.io/#contributions) to find out how.